 Military Through the Ages

-Re-enactors will portray soldiers and military encounters from Roman times, the medieval period, Hundred Years’ War, War of the Roses, French and Indian War, American Revolution, War of 1812, and American Civil War.
-Re-enactors depicting World Wars I and II, the Korean War and the Vietnam War will take visitors through the 20th century.
-The Virginia Army National Guard will represent the present.
+Hundreds of re-enactors will portray soldiers and military encounters from the medieval period, War of 1812, Napoleonic Wars and American Civil War.
+Re-enactors depicting World Wars I and II, and the Vietnam War will take visitors through the 20th century.
+The U.S. Army Transportation Museum and Quartermaster Museum and the Virginia Army National Guard 111th Field Artillery will represent the present day.

 Arms, armor and military accouterments of 17th-century Virginia can be seen year-round inside Jamestown Settlement’s extensive galleries, featuring films and interactive exhibits that tell the story of America’s first permanent English colony and of the Powhatan Indian, English and West Central African cultures in 1600s Virginia.
 Visitors can immerse themselves in life of early 1600s Virginia in outdoor re-creations of a 1610-14 English fort and a Paspahegh town.
 Visitors can board the Susan Constant, the largest of the three re-created ships that brought English colonists to Virginia in 1607, while Godspeed and Discovery are moored at the pier.